Your membership has expired

 Photo: Hyundai Photo: Hyundai

-On Calligraphy and Limited trims of the Palisade, there are multiple ways of controlling the powered second- and third-row seats, including controls in the vehicle’s cargo area, on the second-row seats themselves, and on the main vehicle touchscreen.
+When the Palisade first debuted, the Calligraphy and Limited trims had multiple ways of controlling the powered second- and third-row seats, including controls in the vehicle’s cargo area, on the second-row seats themselves, and on the main vehicle touchscreen.

 A Consumer Reports review of complaints to NHTSA found that there have been at least three other situations since November 2025 where powered seats have moved unexpectedly and put occupants in danger.
 Two of those included reports of injuries.